“[Nerello Mascalese] is to Marcello Mastroianni as John Wayne is to Cabernet.” Alberto Graci, Graci Winery, Passopisciaro, Sicily

 The beating of the windshield wipers fought to keep up with the pummeling rain, and I could hardly see through the glass as I slowly inched my rented car along the deserted road at dusk.
 I saw a small arrow-shaped sign on the right side of the road and came to a complete stop a foot in front of it, trying to read between wiper strokes.
 I was almost sure that it said “Firriato,” and so I followed the arrow’s direction and turned on a long narrow road, drove through an open gate, and eventually climbed a steep natural stone drive up to a small village.

-My mission here: To explore the Etna DOC (Denominazione di Origine Controllata) wine region and to find out what was percolating on Mt.
+My mission here is to explore the Etna DOC (Denominazione di Origine Controllata) wine region and find out what was percolating on Mt.
 Etna, other than the still-active volcano.

-The small, round grapes with thick, almost black skins, make unmistakable Burgundian-style wines often compared to Pinot Noir.
-On Etna, they are grown at high altitudes and cultivated with the alberello (“small tree”) training system to keep each vine’s grape yield minimal for maximum flavor expression.
+The small, round grapes with thick, almost black skins make unmistakable Burgundian-style wines often compared to Pinot Noir.
+On Etna, they are grown at high altitudes and cultivated with the albarello (“small tree”) training system to keep each vine’s grape yield minimal for maximum flavor expression.

-One might assume that the roots of these vines would be exceptionally hearty to grow in the hardened lava of Mt.
+One might assume that these vines’ roots would be exceptionally hearty to grow in the hardened lava of Mt.
 Etna, but the opposite is the case.
 The porous lava rock and soil make it easy for vines to penetrate.
 And vines grown in this lava earth give their grapes a definitive mineral flavor unique to volcanic regions.

 Minerals, climate, and the Nerello grapes culminate in wine that has wine critics cheering.
 Three of the winemakers best utilizing the ancient vines and indigenous grapes of Etna DOC are Graci, Cantina Benanti, and Tenuta Delle Terre Nere.